arthurademenezes/arthurademenezes/README.md

 - :school: I'm a `Software Developer` at Fincap Law.
 - :technologist: I'm a Python/Javascript developer with experience in front-end, and back-end languages like Python/Django and Javascript, as well as data analysis.
 - :rocket: My proposal is to unite law and technology to provide intelligent solutions to legal issues.
-- :student: I’m currently studying: `Systems Analysis and Development` and `Law`.
-I'll finish both of them in December!
+- :student: I'm a graduate in `Systems Analysis and Development` and `Law`.
 - :email: You can reach out to me at: arthura.demenezes@gmail.com
 - Or send me a message at Linkedin!    <a href="https://www.linkedin.com/in/arthurademenezes">
   <img alt="Arthur's Linkedin" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg"/>